decentralized-identity/keri/docs/Q-and-A.md

 It is.
 Sections 2.2.3 - 2.3.1 of the [white paper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) explains transferrability and the "basic"-type identifier, which always represents a public key and may be either transferrable (can be updated) or non-transferrable (ephemeral/did:key style). section 14.2 actually details how these are encoded, basically check the first few chars of the identifier.\
 _(CharlesCunningham)_

-## Could we see a `WASM` module in the near future?
+## Could we see a `WASM` module in the near future for Sidetree and DID:peer interoperability?
- _....so that we get a binding for so that it runs in web browsers / nodejs / goland / python / java / etc..._

  WASM is certainly on the roadmap, but for the main issue of Sidetree and did:peer interop, see the [core KERI spec repo issue](https://github.com/decentralized-identity/keri/issues/79) for more info.\
 _(CharlesCunningham)_

 ## How does KERI match the `trust-over-ip` model and in the `W3C DID standardization`?